 For U.S. employees, a 401(k) Plan is available for saving towards retirement pursuant to which matching contributions were made.
 For U.K. employees, a defined contribution plan, the Willis Group Personal Pension Plan (which replaced the Willis Stakeholder Pension Scheme as of February 1, 2015), is available for new employees.
-Mr. Shalders did not participate in the Willis Group Personal Pension Plan during 2018, and instead elected to receive cash supplements in lieu of Company contributions to the Willis Group Personal Pension Plan.

-For details of the NEOs' retirement benefits, see "Compensation Tables - Pension Benefits at 2018 Fiscal Year-End."
+For details of the NEOs' retirement benefits, see "Compensation Tables - Pension Benefits at 2019 Fiscal Year-End."